-For more information please visit www.paroc.com
+For more information, please visit www.paroc.com

 Technical information contained herein is furnished without charge or obligation and is given and accepted at recipient's sole risk.
 Because conditions of use may vary and are beyond our control, Paroc makes no representation about, and is not responsible or liable for the accuracy or reliability of data associated with particular uses of any product described herein.
 Paroc reserves the right to modify this document without prior notice.
+PAROC is a registered trademark of Paroc Group Oy.